rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 - ✅ Network interface setup
 - ✅ WiFi configuration
 - ✅ Firewall rules
-- ✅ WebSocket bridge installation (if using cloud script)
+- ✅ MQTT bridge installation (if using cloud script)
 - ✅ Service initialization

 For manual configuration details, see the script source code on GitHub or refer to the troubleshooting section below.